LuxenDM/Helium/API Tracker.md

 ```

 ### helium.util.trigger_on_show
+*** This function has been delayed until Helium v1.1.x
 overrides the default show_cb behavior of a dialog to also call a specific child's show_cb function.
 Doesn't iterate over all items like map_dialog for efficiency - large iup trees would be slow to iterate during showtime.
 suggested to use within a map_dialog() if iup elements are not constructed at load times.